 The first feature you will notice are the included scope rings.
 Not only are they QD (quick detach), but they also hold the scope solid even after hundreds of rounds.
 Speaking of solid that is the best way to describe how this scope feels.
 The aluminum/polymer construction looks and feels anything but cheap.

 Other features include three turrets (one for elevation, one for windage, and the third for optional illumination).
 All turrets are easy to reach and operate in the field, even when wearing gloves.
 The scope is also advertised as fog, rain, and moisture resistant, although I am always a little reluctant to see “resistant” rather than “proof”.

 The reticle is a simple crosshair design with multiple holdover dots.
-Although these dots are not matched to any specific caliber it is easy enough to determine what is appropriate for your specific firearm and load.
+Although these red dot are not matched to any specific modern warfare caliber it is easy enough to determine what is appropriate for your specific firearm and load.
 The reticle is also illuminated (optional) and available in either red or green.